Enalean/tuleap-documentation-en/languages/en/deployment-guide/deprecations.rst

 ============================= ================= =============================================
-RHEL 6                        End of support    Switch to RHEL 7 PHP 7.4                       Start of support  (Optionally switch to PHP 7.4) MySQL versions < 5.7          End of support    Upgrade to MySQL 5.7 or higher RHEL 8                        Start of support  (Optionally switch to RHEL 8) MySQL 8                       Start of support  (Optionally switch to MySQL 8) Realtime server using NodeJS  Replaced          (To be announced)
+RHEL 6                        End of support    Switch to RHEL 7 PHP 7.4                       Start of support  (Optionally switch to PHP 7.4) RHEL 8                        Start of support  (Optionally switch to RHEL 8) MySQL 8                       Start of support  (Optionally switch to MySQL 8) Realtime server using NodeJS  Replaced          (To be announced)